Thank you for visiting our submissions portal. Tupelo Quarterly accepts submissions of

 open reading periods.
 Please read the guidelines for each category carefully.
 If no categories appear, that means the reading period is closed.
 Simultaneous submissions are welcome as long as you notify us immediately at the contactTQ@tupelopress.org if the work is placed elsewhere.
 Submissions may not be changed after entry.
 We do not accept previously published material.

-Tupelo Quarterly seeks to cultivate a diverse and expansive vision of what poetry can be.
-With that in mind, submit up to 5 previously unpublished poems of any style or sensibility.
+Tupelo Quarterly is pleased to announce that submissions are open for the TQ36 Poetry Prize, to be judged by Maya Popa.
+Tupelo Quarterly's editors seek to cultivate a diverse and expansive vision of what poetry can be.
+With that in mind, our contest is open to all forms and styles of poetry.
+Please submit up to 5 previously unpublished poems of any sensibility.
+Finalists and Semifinalists will be selected by Tupelo Quarterly's editorial team, and all work will be considered for publication in TQ36.
 Simultaneous submissions are welcome as long as you notify us immediately at contactTQ (at) tupelopress (dot) org if a poem is placed elsewhere.
 Attach all poems in your submission as a single document in .doc, .docx or .pdf form.
+Please note that submissions will close July 15th.
+The winner will receive a cash prize of $500.
+We look forward to reading your work!

 Use this category to submit works of translation.
 We prefer longer excerpts, ranging from approximately 5-10 poems, or for prose works, up to 20 pages.
 Whenever possible, please include the original language piece along with your translation submission.